Tampakan mine: Background

 The Tampakan gold and copper deposit is situated in the mountains surrounding the town Tampakan in the South Cotabato province in the Philippines.
-The deposit was discovered in November 1990 by the Australian company Western Mining Corporation (WMC), who acquired mining rights in Tampakan through a Financial and Technical Assistance Agreement (FTAA) with the Philippine government.
+The deposit was discovered in November 1990 by the Australian company Western Mining Corporation, who acquired mining rights in Tampakan through a Financial and Technical Assistance Agreement (FTAA) with the Philippine government.
 The FTAA was transferred to Sagittarius Mines Inc. (SMI) in 2001 and was extended for another 12 years in 2020.

 The development of the project is stalled due to various challenges, including the ban of open-pit mining in the province of South Cotabato in 2010 and a national ban in 2017.
 In 2020, local authorities in Tampakan cancelled the municipal agreement with Sagittarius Mines, Inc. (SMI) because of the "lopsided nature of the deal" against the local communities.
 On 19 September 2020, the National Commission on Indigenous Peoples (NCIP) issued a Certification Precondition (CP) to SMI that certifies that the SMI complies with the procedure and process requirements necessary for a mining project in ancestral domain.
-In March 2022, MRC Allied Inc. transferred ownership of the Tampakan mine and its other mining interests to Salvador Zamora.
+In March 2022, MRC Allied transferred ownership of the Tampakan mine and its other mining interests to Salvador Zamora.
 The Zamora family has been active in the mining industry since 1969.

 In 2021, the national ban on open-pit mining was lifted, which is said to have opened up the possibility for a revival of the project.
-According to the Mines and Geosciences Bureau (MGB), the Philippines COVID-19 recovery plan for the mineral sector includes the development of the Tampakan project targeted for 2022.
+According to the Mines and Geosciences Bureau, the Philippines COVID-19 recovery plan for the mineral sector includes the development of the Tampakan project targeted for 2022.
 South Cotabato Governor Reynaldo Tamayo Jr. confirmed that the Tampakan project will be reassessed as the government wants to proceed with stalled mining projects to support economic recovery efforts.
 If approved, the Tamkapan project will be one of the largest copper mines in the Philippines with an annual yield of an average of 375,000 tons of copper and 360,000 ounces of gold in concentrate over a period of 17 years.